MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 ### Agda

 [Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php) is a dependently typed functional programming language originally developed by Ulf Norell at Chalmers University of Technology with the implementation described in his PhD thesis.
-But current version, Agda 2, is completely rewritten in previous Agda from 1999.
+But current version, Agda 2, is a completely rewritten previous Agda from 1999.

-Visit https://github.com/agda/agda where are some examples as well!
+Visit https://github.com/agda/agda where you find some examples as well!

 ### Idris

 [Idris](https://www.idris-lang.org) is a general-purpose purely functional programming language with dependent types, strict or optional lazy evaluation and features such as a totality checker.
-Idris is highly affected by Haskell and Agda which is also possible to see in the syntax.
+Idris is highly affected by Haskell and Agda which is visible in its syntax.

 Its features are influenced by Haskell and ML, and include: